We are the 99%: Economic context

 "We are the 99%" is a political slogan and an implicit economic claim of "Occupy" protesters.
 It refers to the increased concentration of income and wealth since the 1970s among the top 1% of income earners in the United States.

-It also reflects an opinion that the "99%" are paying the price for the mistakes of a tiny minority within the upper class.
+It also reflects the idea that the "99%" are paying the price for the mistakes of a tiny minority within the upper class.